Constraints on horizonless objects after the EHT observation of Sagittarius A*: Discussion and conclusions

-In this short paper, we have discussed the constraints that can be cast on horizonless alternatives to standard black holes via electromagnetic observations.
-Following the discussion in~\cite{EventHorizonTelescopeVI}, we have focused on the spherically symmetric case for simplicity.
+In this short paper, we have discussed constraints that can be cast on horizonless alternatives to standard black holes via electromagnetic observations.
+Following the discussion of thermal emission in~\cite{EventHorizonTelescopeVI}, we have focused on the spherically symmetric case for simplicity.
 It is known that, in the rotating case, the escape angle in Eq.~\eqref{eq:esc_ang} would depend on the latitude.
 However, as shown in \cite{Zulianello:2020cmx}, for an object like Sgr A* for which the angular momentum is below $a\simeq0.9$, the emission is very nearly isotropic and we can simply substitute the latitude dependent escape angle with its average value.

-The main message of this paper is that the upper-bound constraint reported by the EHT collaboration in~\cite{EventHorizonTelescopeVI} only partially accounts for the strong lensing effect and, crucially, it does not consider the effect of an absorption coefficient.
-We have shown that this is far from being a justified working assumption, as even a very small absorption coefficient renders the assumptions in~\cite{EventHorizonTelescopeVI} invalid.
-The revised discussion that accounts for absorption results into an upper-bound constraint that is generally weaker by several orders of magnitude, even for absorption coefficients as small as $10^{-5}$, leaving large and physically-motivated regions of parameter space unconstrained.
+The main message of this paper is that the upper-bound constraint for thermal emission reported by the EHT collaboration in~\cite{EventHorizonTelescopeVI} only partially accounts for the strong lensing effect and, crucially, it does not consider the effect of an absorption coefficient.
+We have shown that this is far from being a justified working assumption, as even a very small absorption coefficient renders the assumptions in Sec.~4.1 of~\cite{EventHorizonTelescopeVI} invalid.
+The revised discussion presented here, that accounts for absorption, results into an upper-bound constraint that is generally weaker by several orders of magnitude, even for absorption coefficients as small as $10^{-5}$.
+This revised analysis leaves large and physically-motivated regions of parameter space unconstrained.

 Let us stress again that this result does not require exotic new physics.
 The bending of light is obtained within a standard general relativistic framework and its extreme behaviour is only to be expected in ultra-compact objects.
 Similarly, the expectation of a non-zero, albeit small, absorption coefficient has to be expected on physical grounds.
 In fact, reversing the logic of our statement, an absorption coefficient that vanishes exactly would probably have to entail a quite odd behavior (and thus some form of new physics) of the surface.